meltyourface/blank/posts/Red-Sects-Bizango-and-Makaya/Ritualistic-Meditation-for-Connecting-with-Loa-Spirits-Red-Sects/index.md

 Mete men nan men mwen, fè'm traversé.
 Ou ki konesans Loa yo, mennen mwen nan chimen moun sa yo."

-Translation: "Papa Legba, great road, open the gate for me.
+**Translation**: "Papa Legba, great road, open the gate for me.
 Hold my hand, guide me through.
 You who know the Loa, lead me on the path of these people."

 4. **Personal Protection**: Perform a personal protection ritual to protect oneself from any spiritual harm.
 This may involve smudging oneself with sacred herbs, anointing with protective oils such as palm oil, or using a personal talisman.